stated-tech/Grants-Program/applications/root.md

 We want to fix these issues by leveraging engagement through the whole proposal making process to make it more human and ultimately more comprehensible.

-Our assumption is that we don't need an explicit UI to deploy our app as it can be deployed from any text environment that is connected to the blockchain via our bot.
-This way, we will show the power of graph queries to CRUD data from any API directly from/to the blockchain from/to any live environment.
+Our assumption is that we don't need an explicit UI to deploy our app as it can be deployed from any text environment that is connected to the blockchain via our protocol.

 ## Team :busts_in_silhouette: